-During threats to the campus and/or host city, local leadership (e.g., mayor, university president, county executive, civil

-Mike Anthony is a senior electrical engineer at the University of Michigan, Ann Arbor.
-He serves as APPA's representative on the National Electric Code and can be reached at maanthon@bf.umich.edu. defense experts, etc.) may need to meet in one or more Designated Critical Operations Areas (DCOAs).
+During threats to the campus and/or host city, local leadership (e.g., mayor, university president, county executive, civil defense experts, etc.) may need to meet in one or more Designated Critical Operations Areas (DCOAs).
 First responders and other emergency personnel may also need to assemble and communicate at one or more facilities equipped to carry out the rescue and recovery functions of government.
 Mutual aid agreements between the university and the city should be clarified with respect to critical operations power supply.